sergeyyarkov/next-apollo-graphql-setup/README.md

 ```
 Open http://localhost:3000 with your browser to see the result.

-Our application runs on port `3000`, and GraphQL server also runs on port `3005`.
+Our application runs on port `3000`, and GraphQL server also runs on `localhost:3000/api/graphql`.

 ## ⚡ Using Query